Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 “For the Father loves the Son, and shows Him all things that He Himself is doing; and the Father will show Him greater works than these, so that you will marvel…” – John 5:20

 Therefore, it is God’s love that compelled Abraham to persevere in sacrificing Isaac.
-Likewise, if we immerse ourselves daily in the love of God, we will live a life of ease and abundance.
+Likewise, if we immerse ourselves daily in the love of God, we will live a life of abundance without fears or worries.

-Many ministers and believers do not live life with ease and abundance.
-They were tired and burned out because of two reasons.
+Many ministers and believers were tired and burned out because of two reasons.
 Firstly, their desires and motivations are misguided.
 Beneath that zeal belies a personal agenda.
 Secondly, they do not know how to connect with God to understand His plans.
 Hence, they persevered in doing what God has not instructed them to do.
 Jesus taught us to come and lock steps with Him,

 “Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.” – Matthew 11:28